adamzap/adamzap.com/content/posts/the-pastor-a-memoir-by-eugene-peterson.md

 From stories of his childhood to retiring from service at the church he planted, Peterson shares his view of what it means to be a pastor.
 He summarizes:
-"...[the pastor] is not someone who 'gets things done' but rather the person placed in the community to pay attention and call attention to 'what is going on right now' between men and women, with one another and with God—this kingdom of God that is primarily local, relentlessly personal, and prayerful 'without
+"...[a pastor] is not someone who 'gets things done' but rather the person placed in the community to pay attention and call attention to 'what is going on right now' between men and women, with one another and with God—this kingdom of God that is primarily local, relentlessly personal, and prayerful 'without